jenholmberg/jenholmberg.github.io/_pages/about.md

   - /home.html
 ---

-\\
+Welcome! \\
-I am a Ph.D. student in the Helen Wills Neuroscience Institute training program at UC Berkeley.
-I work with Dr. Michael Silver and Dr. Jack Gallant to investigate how psilocybin changes visual and semantic brain representations.
+My name is Jen, I am a 2nd year Ph.D. student in the Helen Wills Neuroscience Institute at UC Berkeley. 📚 \\
+I work with Dr. Michael Silver and Dr. Jack Gallant to investigate how psilocybin changes visual and semantic brain representations. ✨🧠 \\
+Please reach out via email if you're interested in connecting! 🖼️✍️